Final FInal Logo Transparency

 ABOUT ME

-My life changed forever in 2023 when I became pregnant with our beautiful daughter.
+My life changed forever when I became pregnant with our beautiful daughter.
 At the time, I was working long hours in corporate leadership, but found myself completely consumed with learning everything I could about pregnancy, birth, and postpartum.
 The more I learned, the more I realized how valuable support during this season truly is.

 I decided to hire a doula after discovering that doula-supported births are linked to lower rates of cesarean delivery, fewer complications, reduced postpartum depression, and significantly better breastfeeding outcomes.
 What I didn’t expect was how much emotional support and calm my doula would bring.
 She became my go-to for every question, fear, and late-night text.
 (And trust me, there were many!)